confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 Input records with a `null` value are interpreted as tombstones for the corresponding key, which indicate the deletion of the key from the table.
-When an input tombstone is received, one or multiple output tombstones may be forwarded to the join result table, if a corresponding join results exists in the result table.
+When an input tombstone is received, one or multiple output tombstones may be forwarded to the join result table, if a corresponding join result exists in the result table.